Well hello there...

 Right now I 'work' as a wildlife TV presenter and have hosted and presented 50 odd TV shows to Nat Geo Wild, SABC (South Africa) and CGTN (China).

 I also spend a good deal of time writing - a new book called ‘Reggie and Me’ is coming in Feb 2020 - taking photos and recording music.

 So that, in a nutshell, is who I am at the moment.

 My working life has been varied.
 It began at the Spur - a lamentable South African steakhouse franchise.
-This was a mercifully short three week experience for which my character was ill-suited - the manager did not appreciate my theatrical introduction to patrons as 'Big Chief Running Bear'.
+This was a mercifully short three week experience for which my surly character was ill-suited.
 After university I spent eight years at various game lodges in southern Africa working as a ranger, ranger trainer, head ranger, land manager, researcher, lodge manager and entertainer.
 I spent two years being blasted by the howling winds of the ‘fairest’ Cape working for a wildlife film production company, studying and starving.

 I have also dabbled as a professional musician, guitar teacher and porridge mogul.
 Yes a porridge mogul but it’s a long story.

 I like to play the guitar, run, sing, drink good scotch, read books, swim in the sea, watch rugby and play golf.
 (The last of these is the most farcical part of my existence).
 I speak passable isiZulu, Xitsonga (Shangane) and appalling Afrikaans.
 I’ve written and co-written four books.